nikodunk/roomsolar/README.md

 # Sunboxlabs

-This is a Hugo-generated site offering DIY hacks for solar power systems.
+This is a Jekyll-generated site offering DIY hacks for solar power systems.

-It's built with bootstrap 4 and paypal - yikes!
+It's built with bootstrap 4 and PayPal - yikes!

 Follow the project on http://sunboxlabs.com